alex-mous/LLaMA-Train/README.md

 Finally, setup the local structure by adding the root directory of the project to your Python path.
 For example, the following command does this on Bash: `export PYTHONPATH="$PWD"`

 ## Usage
-For training and evaluation, run `train.py` and `eval.py`, respectively.
-The parameters for training and evaluation can be configured in the main method of each file.
-For generation, run `inference.py` and pass the needed parameters as command-line arguments.
+For training, evaluation, and generation, run the corresponding script in the `main/scripts` directory.
+Each script is configured to parse command line arguments and is set to show a detailed explanation of each parameter when provided with the `--help` argument.

 ## Layout
 - `main/llama` contains the model, tokenizer and model generation code, which is based on [LLaMa Inference](https://github.com/facebookresearch/llama), heavily modified to fit the goals of this project